Hashim Khan: Career

 Hashim Khan's father, Abdullah Khan, was the Head Steward at a club in Peshawar where British army officers stationed in the area played squash.
 As a youngster, Khan served as an unpaid ball boy at the club, retrieving balls that were hit out of court by the officers.
 When the officers had finished playing, Khan and the other ball boys would take over the courts.
 In 1942, Khan became a squash coach at a British Air Force officers' mess.
 In 1944, he won the first All-of-India squash championship in Bombay, and successfully defended this title for the next two years.
 After the independence of Pakistan in 1947, he was appointed a squash professional at the Pakistan Air Force, and won the first Pakistani squash championship in 1949.

-In 1950, Abdul Bari, a distant relative of Khan's who had chosen to remain in Bombay after the Partition of India in 1947, and who Hashim had beaten in several tournaments in India before partition, was sponsored by the Indian Government to play at the British Open where he finished runner-up to the Egyptian player Mahmoud Karim.
+In 1950, Abdul Bari, a distant cousin of Khan's who had chosen to remain in Bombay after the Partition of India in 1947, and who Hashim had beaten in several tournaments in India before partition, was sponsored by the Indian Government to play at the British Open where he finished runner-up to the Egyptian player Mahmoud Karim.
 This spurred Khan to seek backing to compete in the British Open the following year.
 In 1951, when Khan was in his 30s, the government of Pakistan – particularly the Pakistan Air Force – sponsored him for the British Squash Championship.
 It was the first time Hashim Khan wore shoes on the squash court.
 Khan travelled to the United Kingdom to play in the British Open, and won the title beating Mahmoud Karim in the final 9–5, 9–0, 9–0.
 He again beat Karim in the final in 1952 9–5, 9–7, 9–0.
-He won again for the next four consecutive years, beating R.B.R.
+He won the tournament for the next four consecutive years, beating R.B.R.
 Wilson of England in the 1953 final; his younger brother Azam Khan in two tight five-set finals in 1954 and 1955; and Roshan Khan in the final of 1956.
 Hashim Khan was runner-up to Roshan Khan in 1957, and won his seventh and final British Open title in 1958, when he beat Azam Khan in the final.
 Hashim Khan also won five British Professional Championship titles, three US Open titles, and three Canadian Open titles.

 Hashim Khan relocated to the USA in the 1960s, after being invited to teach squash at the Uptown Athletic Club in Detroit.
 Eventually Khan settled in Denver, Colorado, but continued to appear in veterans' matches at the British Open.
 The Denver Athletic Club continues to hold a Hashim Khan squash tournament in his honour every year.

 Personal life

 Hashim Khan had a total of 12 children.
 His eldest son Sharif Khan became a player on the North American hardball squash circuit in the 1970s, winning a record 12 North American Open titles.
 Six other sons – Aziz, Gulmast, Liaqat Ali ("Charlie"), Salim ("Sam"), Shaukat, and Mo – also became hardball squash players.

+His granddaughter Maria Khan plays professional soccer.